discretize/discretize-guides/fractals/sunqua-peak/index.md

 <Message>
 Any AoE's on the floor prior to her hitting 66% will still last the full duration so be careful when walking back to the center
 </Message>
 Upon hitting 66% the boss will stop any current animation and fizzle any current attack and dash towards the center of the arena.
 She will then instantly start channeling and pulsing out AoE's in a set ring pattern.
 Where the first ring is close, second is in the middle and third is far from the boss.
-However no AoE's will spawn directly next to the boss so staying in melee range is safe.
-There are also small safe zones between the AoE's.
+However no AoEs will spawn directly next to the boss so staying in melee range is safe.
+There are also small safe zones between the AoEs.

 <Grid>
 <GridItem xs="12" sm="4">